⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)14.80The trailing Price-to-Earnings ratio measures the current share price relative to the company's earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)14.48The trailing twelve-month Price-to-Earnings ratio indicates how much investors are willing to pay per dollar of past earnings.

-Return on Equity (TTM)0.12Return on Equity (ROE) measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently management is using shareholders' capital to generate profits.
+Return on Equity (TTM)0.12Return on Equity measures a company's profitability in relation to the equity invested by its shareholders.

 Peer Comparison